PsyTeachR/mcs-conv/docs/11-power.md

 Answer the following question to check your answers.
 The solutions are at the bottom if you need them:

-* Enter the minimum number of participants you would need in this one-sample t-test: <input class='solveme nospaces' size='3' data-answer='["151"]'/>
+* Enter the minimum number of participants you would need in this one-sample t-test: <input class='webex-solveme nospaces' size='3' data-answer='["151"]'/>

 ## P&E Activity 7: Effect size from a high power between-subjects t-test